Les Invalides facts

 We recommend the interesting Army Museum in Les Invalides.
 Its collections of armors from the Middle Ages are unique.
 The Army Museum entrance is in the courtyard of Les Invalides.
 The admission fee of Les Invalides includes the admission to the Army Museum.

 The Main Courtyard presents an exceptional battery of 60 French classical bronze cannons, tracing 200 years of the history of French field artillery.
 The richness of its collections turns the Army Museum into one of the three largest arms museum in the world: war armors and arms from the 13th to the 15th century, medieval swords.
 The collections related to Napoléon Bonaparte, his armies and his marshals are especially remarkable.
 The world war presentation exhibits a thousand objects: French and foreign uniforms, objects used by soldiers in daily life, marshal's batons and ceremonial swords, emblems, paintings and elements from personal archives.
-Documentary films, photographs, maps and architectural models complete the collections.
+Documentaries, photographs and maps complete the collections.

 Located near Les Invalides, Hotel Muguet is also 5 minutes from Musee Rodin and 15 minutes to the Eiffel Tower.
 It offers modern-style rooms with an LCD TV.
 All of the rooms at Hotel Muguet have a telephone and a wake up service.
 Each has a private bathroom with amenities and a hairdryer.